A Theoretical and Empirical Comparison of Gradient Approximations in Derivative-Free Optimization: Final Remarks

 \section{Final Remarks}

 We have shown that several derivative-free techniques for approximating gradients provide comparable estimates under reasonable assumptions.
 More specifically, we analyzed the gradient approximations constructed via finite differences, linear interpolation, Gaussian smoothing and smoothing on a unit sphere using functions values with bounded noise.
 For each method, we derived bounds on the number of samples and the sampling radius which guarantee favorable convergence properties for a line search or fixed step size descent method.
 These approximations can be used effectively in conjunction with a line search algorithm, possibly with L-BFGS search directions, provided they are sufficiently accurate.
 Our theoretical results, and related numerical experiments, show that finite difference and interpolation methods are much more efficient than smoothing methods in providing good gradient approximations.
+The techniques presented in this paper can be extended to other distributions of the random vector $u$, as long as individual components of $u$ are symmetric and independent and identically distributed random variables; e.g., the distribution used for constructing gradient approximations in \cite{spall2000adaptive}.